Please subscribe to my YouTube channel.

 If the item fails within a reasonable amount of time, let us say about 90 days, (IMPORTANT !!!) because of a repair that I performed (only the parts that I put into the item), there is no charge to re-repair the item.
 Any other parts and labor will be the customer’s responsibility.

 Example: I fix some capacitors in the power supply of an item, and it works fine when it leaves my shop.
-The item gets home, and water is accidentally spilled on the item, frying the power supply and the components that I had just replaced, this next repair would be at the customer’s cost completely.
+The item arrives home, and water is accidentally spilled on it, frying the power supply and the components I had just replaced.
+This next repair would be at the customer’s cost completely.

 Note: Electronics repair technicians can tell when something has water damage.